How to Combat Age Discrimination in the Workplace

-This is bad news to the masses of Americans in their 50s, 60s and even 70s who want to keep working.
-A retirement job or a delayed retirement is a huge part of many people’s retirement plan.
+This is bad news to the masses of Americans in their 50s, 60s, and 70s who want to keep working.
+A retirement job or a delayed retirement is a huge part of many people’s retirement plans.

 New Evidence of Age Discrimination

-A more recent and significant study from the Federal Reserve Bank of San Francisco has found that older workers, especially women, experience age discrimination in hiring.
+A study from 2017 from the Federal Reserve Bank of San Francisco found that older workers, especially women, experience age discrimination in hiring.
 Researchers created 40,000 realistic but fictitious resumes for applicants to a variety of jobs.
 The resumes listed identical backgrounds–only differing by age and gender.
 The study found that older workers got fewer callbacks–a call to interview for the job–than younger applicants:

-- The oldest group of female applicants for administrative jobs had a callback rate of 7.6% — nearly half the rate of 14.4% for the youngest group.
-For sales jobs, the older women had an 18.4% callback rate vs. 28.7% for the younger applicants.
+- The oldest group of female applicants for administrative jobs had a callback rate of 7.6%, nearly half the rate of 14.4% for the youngest group.
+For sales jobs, the older women had an 18.4% callback rate versus 28.7% for the younger applicants.

-- The oldest group of male applicants for sales jobs had a callback rate of 14.7% vs. 20.9% for the youngest group.
+- The oldest group of male applicants for sales jobs had a callback rate of 14.7% percent versus 20.9% for the youngest group.

 Age discrimination happens in many different ways: